 I hope everyone is well and making the most of their time at home.
 Between learning how to braid, growing my own veggies, taking online dance classes, general life admin and writing my book, I’ve been more product these past few months than I have in a long time.

 Despite the pandemic situation, this time has been great for me to de clutter physically and mentally, allowing myself to really focus on what matters.
-In line with what matters to me, my health, my creative passions, my family and friends, I’ve been making a conscious effort to spend less time on social media and, as the saying goes, stopping to smell the roses.
+And in line with what matters to me, things like my health, my creative passions, my family and friends, I’ve been making a conscious effort to spend less time on social media and as the saying goes, stopping to smell the roses.

-Yesterday was the first time I hopped on the Gram in a little while and as I was scrolling through posts, I came across one by @robbie-lockie His words really connected with me and put things into perspective, in a way I hadn’t previously given thought too.
+Yesterday was the first time I had hopped on the Gram in a long while and as I was scrolling through posts, I came across one by @robbie-lockie and immediately, his words about the current world crisis really connected with me and put things into perspective, in a way I hadn’t previously given thought too.